ZhangLi-CS/GCP_Optimization/README.md

   </tr>
 </table>

-## Object Detection
+## Object Detection and Instance Segmentation

-We use the [mmdetection](https://github.com/open-mmlab/mmdetection) to test our models on object detection.
+We use the [mmdetection](https://github.com/open-mmlab/mmdetection) to test our models on Object Detection and Instance Segmentation.

-### Our result on COCO val2017
+### Object Detection result on COCO val2017

 #### Use Faster R-CNN